 For more information, please download the original project summary [pdf].

 The original work to develop these Guidelines for the management of glacial hazards and risks was undertaken by Reynolds Geo-Sciences Ltd (RGSL) through a project funded by the UK Department for International Development (DFID) for the benefit of developing countries between 2000 and 2003.
 This is under the Knowledge and Research (KaR) scheme in grant R7816 Development of Glacial Hazard and Risk Minimisation Protocols in Rural Environments.
 The guidelines documents have been freely available since then on RGSL’s website.
-However, in July 2009, all of RGSL’s intellectual property rights were acquired by Reynolds International Ltd (RIL) and the guidelines have been freely available through www.reynolds-international.co.uk/dfid ever since.
+However, in July 2009, all of RGSL’s intellectual property rights were acquired by Reynolds International Ltd (RIL) and the guidelines have been freely available ever since via RIL’s website.

-Following the GAPHAZ workshop in Vienna in November 2009, at which RIL Director Prof. John Reynolds was invited to present a keynote lecture, it was agreed that these guidelines should be updated and extended to cover other geological hazards such as ice-volcano interactions.
-Prof. Reynolds is coordinating the revision of the guidelines.
-In 2014, it was decided to rebrand the guidelines documents ahead of undertaking further technical revisions to reflect developments in glacial hazards research since 2003.
-The edition of the Guidelines for the management of glacial hazards and risks linked below is the 2003 version but simply rebranded under the Reynolds International Ltd brand.
+In 2014, it was decided to rebrand the guideline documents ahead of undertaking further technical revisions (which are ongoing) to reflect developments in glacial hazards research since 2003.
+The edition of the Guidelines for the management of glacial hazards and risks linked below is the 2003 version but simply reissued under the Reynolds International Ltd brand.